bguiz/plugin-registry/README.md

     - A dependency of the project at the current working directory
     - A sibling folder of the tool using the plugin registry
       - If tool is a global installation, this will pick up other global installations
-- Notes:
-  - If specified, `requirePath` must be an absolute path
-  - Relative paths are not allowed

 ### Parsed Plugin Definition